 Just because someone else’s experience sounds worse, it doesn’t make you any less sick or deserving of care.
 Don’t let self doubt keep you from asking for care that can improve your life and your health.

 There is enough Zofran for all of us.

 As a final note, there will be others who do not understand extreme morning sickness.
 A lot of people had regular morning sickness or know someone who did.
 They may think they understand because of that.

 They may downplay your experience.
 They will suggest ginger.

 Most people mean well, but don’t let others’ lack of validation keep you from believing your own bodily experience.

 We are the one’s putting a face and a story to a women’s health issue that needs more awareness, research and funding.
 Share your pregnancy experience, puke and all.

-Looking for more information on hyperemesis?
+I hope you found some useful information on how to cope with hyperemesis gravidarum from this list.
+Want to learn more about my experience with hyperemesis?
 Check out: My Hyperemesis Story and 7 Things I’d Do Differently with HG